NoahGdev/Nextjs-Portfolio-Website/README.md

 - Customizable sections and components
 - Built with Next.js for optimal performance
 - SEO-friendly
-- Easy to deploy on platforms like Vercel, Netlify, or Heroku
+- Easy to deploy on Vercel

 ## 🚀 Live Demo